zed-industries/zed/extensions/EXTRACTION.md

 git tag v0.0.3 deadbeef
 ```

-Usually the initial extraction didn't mention a version numer so you can just do that one manually.
+Usually the initial extraction didn't mention a version number so you can just do that one manually.

 4. Push to the new repo